Pho… Phu… Fo… Fuh…

-Hi there foody friends.
-We’re thrilled to be sharing our version of chicken pho soup with you today!
+Hi there foody friends, I’m thrilled to share our version of chicken pho soup with you today!

-I’m pretty sure I pronounced pho incorrectly for years.
-During my pre blog days, it was less about the facts and more about the flavour.
-I knew I loved this soup, and didn’t really care what it was called 🙂
+I’m pretty sure I’ve pronounced pho incorrectly for years.
+During my pre blogging days, it was less about the facts and more about the flavour.

-A few years ago, I was visiting a buddy of mine and he told me his daughter loved the soup… but he pronounced it “fuh”.
-At first I thought to correct him and then discovered his family ate this soup frequently and they had learned the correct pronunciation.
+A few years ago, I was visiting a buddy of mine and he told me his daughter loved the soup.
+He pronounced it “fuh”.
+I considered correcting him because i’d never heard it pronounced that way, but then discovered his family ate this soup frequently and had learned the correct pronunciation, so I kept my mouth shut.
 Oops… looks like I’d been wrong all along!
 I had always pronounced it as “foe”.

 Pho originated in Vietnam, and is incredibly popular there.
 It’s one of the most popular street foods in the country.
-Pho is delicious so it’s not surprising that it’s become very popular in many parts of the world.
-Soups like this are often served for lunch or dinner in the western side of the world.
-In Vietnam, it’s actually quite popular for breakfast.
-And why not!
+Pho is so good, and I’m not surprised that Pho has become so popular in many other parts of the world.
+Pho is often served for lunch or dinner in the western side of the world, however it’s actually quite popular for breakfast in Vietnam.
+And why not?
 It’s hearty, nutritious, cheap and delicious—the perfect way to start the day.

 How does our recipe stack up to authentic pho?

 The foundation of pho is broth, noodles, herbs, spices and meat.
 The meat is usually beef or chicken.
 Herbs and spices vary from recipe to recip too.